sigurdkampevold/media_mood/index.markdown

 [comment]: # "Tried to rephrase."

 Diving into the data set, we first see a difference in the number of quotations spoken by each gender.
-Of approximately 16 million quotations that could be attributed to men or women, only one-eight are attributed to women.
+Of approximately 16 million attributed quotations, only one-eight are attributed to women.

 {% include_relative /_plots/marcus/pie_genders.html %}